-Battery Park was a bub of activity, legal and illegal, during Prohibition.
+Battery Park in New York City was a center of Prohibition enforcement.
 The park is in lower Manhattan where the Hudson and East Rivers empty into Upper New York Bay.

 Agencies responsible for enforcement

-Three agencies were responsible for enforcing Prohibition in the city.
-All three had offices near Battery Park.
-First, there was Customs located in the historic Customs Building.
+Three agencies responsible for enforcing Prohibition had offices near Battery Park.
+Customs was located in the historic Customs Building.
 (Today, it is a Native-American museum.)
-Second, the Prohibition Bureau.
-And third, Coast Guard Intelligence.
-These two had offices in the Customs Building and Intelligence also operated out of the very secure, federal building on Wall Street.
+The Prohibition Bureau was also located there as well as the Office of Coast Guard Intelligence.

-A Barge Office, used by Customs and the Coast Guard, was located next to the ferry terminal, the same one used today for the Staten Island ferry.
-Smaller boats seized with liquor were hauled to the dock here.
-Larger seized ships were anchored off Liberty (then called Bedloes) Island.
+The Barge Office was used by both Customs and the Coast Guard.
+The office was next to the ferry terminal, the one used today for the Staten Island ferry.
+Smaller boats seized with liquor were hauled to the dock at the Barge Office.
+Larger seized ships were anchored off Liberty Island.

 Dead Man’s Basin

-Pictured below is a seized ship with cargo still aboard.
-It took months for such a boat to be assigned to Dead Man’s Basin.
-The liquor was stored or destroyed.
-Sometimes the Coast Guard would requisition former rum runners for its own use — to catch rumrunners.
+Pictured below is a seized ship with its illegal liquor cargo still aboard.
+The liquor on it was stored in government warehouses or destroyed.
+Sometimes seized boats were not sold but given to the Coast Guard for its own use.

-The photo below is a dock building at the westernmost end of Battery Point today.
-This is where water from the Hudson (also called the North) River meets the water in New York’s upper harbor or bay.
-This building may be the original 19th century Customs building where Customs barges departed, perhaps even as late as during the 1920s?
+The recent photo below is a of dock at the westernmost end of Battery Point.
+This is where water from the Hudson River meets water in New York’s upper harbor or bay.
+Is this building the original 19th century Customs dock where barges departed even during the 1920s?

 [For more, see Smugglers, Bootleggers, and Scofflaws: Prohibition and New York City (SUNY Pres 2013).
 The book, less than 200 pages, is scholarly with extensive footnotes, primary documents, bibliography, and index as well as text and photographs.]